 - ½ tablespoon paprika

-Preheat your oven to 325 degrees.
-Prepare a roasting pan or sheet pan lined with heavy duty foil for easy clean-up.
+- Preheat your oven to 325 degrees and prepare a roasting pan lined with heavy duty foil for easy clean-up.
 Add about 2 cups of water to the pan so there is about a half inch of water.
 This keeps the ribs moist and catches the drippings.
-Place a roasting rack on top of the pan and place your ribs on the rack (meaty side of the rib up) and place in your preheated oven.
+Place a roasting rack on top of the pan and place your ribs on the rack (rib side up).

-Slow roast the ribs for about 30 minutes and turn it and continue roasting for another 60 minutes.
-You will need less time if using baby back ribs since they are smaller, more tender and hence, easier to cook.
+- Slow roast the ribs for about 30 minutes.
+Flip them over and continue roasting for another 60 minutes.
+You will need less time if using baby back ribs since they are smaller and more tender.
 Add water to the roasting pan as the water dries up during the roasting process.
-If the ribs look a bit pale, on the end, you can finish them with a few minutes under the broiler.
+If the ribs look like they need a bit more color, you can finish them with a few minutes under the broiler.